 Ultraviolet radiation could destroy the organic matter Plants and planktons cannot thrive, both act as food for and sea animals respectively.
-For humans excessive exposure to ultraviolet radiation leads to higher risk of skin cancer and cataracts. it is calculated that 1% decreases in ozone layer results in a 2-5 percent increase in the occurrence of skin cancer. other ill-effects of the reduction of protective ozone layer include-increase and suppression of the immune system.
+For humans excessive exposure to ultraviolet radition leads to higher risk of skin cancer and cataracts. it is calculated that 1% decreases in ozone layer results in a 2-5 percent increase in the occurrence of skin cancer. other ill-effects of the reduction of protective ozone layer include-increase and suppression of the immune system.

-- a.
-How is ozone formed in the atmosphere?
+- How is ozone formed in the atmosphere? a.

 - b.
 What damages ozone layer?

 - (a) Cholorofluro carbons (b) Nitric oxide

 - (c) Free radicals of chlorine (d) All of them

 - c.
 Which of the following is global step that has been taken by the world to reduce ozone depletion?

 - (a) KYOTO protocol

-- (b) Gothenberg protocol

-- (c) Montreal protocol (d) Aarhus protocol
+- (c) Montreal protocol

 - d.
 In which layer of the atmosphere ozone layer is delpleting?

 - (a) Ionospehere

-- (c) Lithosphere

-- (b) Stratosphere
+(b) Stratosphere

-- (d) Thermosphere

-- e.
-In the following graph shown, the magnitude of global decline in consumption of ozone deplecting substances (ODS) is shown.
-Study the graph and state during which period there is a sharp rise and a rapid decline seen in their consumption.

-- (a) During 1986-87 and 2000-2005

-- (b) During 1987-88 and 2016-2017